 Current research suggests that employers' attempts to eliminate workplace violence are much more successful when the focus is on prevention rather than reaction.
 For that reason, it makes sense for employers to familiarize themselves with the early indicators that an employee might be at risk for violent acting out.

-However, paying attention to the individual most likely to act out is not, in and of itself, enough.
-Employers would also be wise to create work environments in which it is difficult for hostile and aggressive behavior to take root.
+However, recognizing the individual most likely to act out is not, in and of itself, enough.
+Employers would also be wise to create work environments in which it is difficult for hostile and aggressive behavior to take root, and widely publicize the resources available to address not only troubled employees, but also problematic customers and clients.

-CalChamber would like to thank Dennis A. Davis for his contribution to the Violence in the Workplace section.
+CalChamber would like to thank Dennis A. Davis for his contribution to the Violence in the Workplace chapter.

 Dennis A. Davis, Ph.D., is recognized nationally as an expert on workplace violence prevention, workplace bullying, conflict resolution, sexual harassment and cultural diversity.